-A CAREER WITH THE STATE GAMING CONTROL BOARD
+A CAREER WITH THE NEVADA GAMING CONTROL BOARD

 The Board regulates the State of Nevada’s multi-billion dollar gaming industry.
 The Board conducts pre-licensing investigations of applicants, performs complex audits of gaming and entertainment activities in large and small operations, analyzes technology used in gaming operations, investigates and takes law enforcement actions against both patrons and employees who attempt cheating, theft or fraud related activities, conducts covert investigations of licensees, collects and manages tax revenues for the benefit of the state treasury and continuously ensures all state gaming law and regulations are followed.